susovanpatra00/End-to-End-Text-Summarization/README.md

 This project demonstrates an end-to-end Machine Learning Operations (MLOps) pipeline using stages like data ingestion, data validation, data transformation, model training, and model evaluation.

 ## Key Components

 ### 1. Data Ingestion
 The data ingestion stage involves gathering data from various sources and storing it in a structured format.
-This project uses `samsum` dataset.
+This project uses the `samsum` dataset.

 ### 2. Data Validation
 Data validation ensures that the data meets certain quality criteria.
 This involves checking for missing values, data types, and ensuring the data is within expected ranges.

 ### 3. Data Transformation
 Data transformation involves cleaning and preprocessing the data to make it suitable for model training.
-This includes tasks like `tokenization`, normalization, and feature engineering.
+This includes tasks like tokenization, normalization, and feature engineering.

 ### 4. Model Training
 The model training stage involves training a machine learning model on the preprocessed data.
 This project uses the `google/pegasus-cnn_dailymail` model from the `transformers` library for text summarization.
+Additionally, the model was fine-tuned to improve its performance on the specific dataset used.

 ### 5. Model Evaluation
 Model evaluation involves assessing the performance of the trained model using various metrics like `rouge1`, `rouge2`, `rougeL`, `rougeLsum`.
 This ensures the model meets the required performance standards before deployment.